Friday, December 27, 2024

 “Textile” deals around the army, or how Alexander Sokolovsky “burned himself”

-Last year’s resignation of Alexei Reznikov from the post of Minister of Defense was accompanied by a number of corruption scandals and criminal cases: in addition to the odious “eggs for 17 hryvnia”, a story surfaced with the purchase of summer jackets for the Armed Forces at the price of winter ones - journalists then wrote about the possible involvement of MP Gennady in the deal Kasaya, whose nephew was a co-owner of the manufacturing company.
+Last year’s resignation of Alexey Reznikov from the post of Minister of Defense was accompanied by a number of corruption scandals and criminal cases: in addition to the odious “eggs for 17 hryvnia”, a story surfaced with the purchase of summer jackets for the Armed Forces at the price of winter ones - journalists then wrote about the possible involvement of MP Gennady in the deal Kasaya, whose nephew was a co-owner of the manufacturing company.
 At the beginning of 2024, the new Minister of Defense Rustem Umerov estimated the amount of losses on purchases for the army at 10 billion hryvnia.

 In January, Lviv businessman Grinkevich was detained for attempting to bribe a SBI officer: he is suspected of supplying troops with low-quality clothing worth more than a billion hryvnia.